rhysd/hgrep/README.md

 On Linux or macOS or FreeBSD or NetBSD, hgrep tries to detect your terminal's color support from [terminfo][].
 It eventually falls back to 256 colors, which are most widely supported by popular terminals.

-On Windows, 24-bit colors are enabled.
-[OS version 10.0.15063 (Windows 10 1703) started to support 24-bit colors][rich-issue-140].
+On Windows, hgrep enables 24-bit colors if the Windows version is 10.0.15063 or later becuase [OS version 10.0.15063 (Windows 10 1703) started to support 24-bit colors][rich-issue-140].
+Otherwise it enables only 16-colors.
-Since Windows 10 1703 is pretty old (released on April 5, 2017), it should work fine for almost every users.
-Even if you're using older version of Windows due to some reason, setting `ansi` theme by `--theme` option should still work for you.

 ## Versioning